Blendi-Goose/Pencil/README.md

 - ``/b``: this is the command for backspace. you can put a number after it to remove multiple characters at once, such as: ``/b3`` to remove 3 characters.
 - ``/n``: this command creates a newline at the cursor position.
 - ``/w``: this command adds a space at the cursor position, can also take a number.
-- ``/t``: this command adds a tab, or well, 4 spaces. can also tak ea number.
+- ``/t``: this command adds a tab, or well, 4 spaces. can also take a number.
 - ``/q``: this command quits the pencil editor
 - ``/s``: this command saves the file